 His second book, “Yarns of a Professional Gongoozler”, a series of short stories based around his experiences of life on the English canal system, is available in eBook (Amazon Kindle) and AudioBook format, and was published as a paperback in the summer of 2008.

-In 2015, he and his American wife, Trish, left the United States and moved across the Atlantic, to a property overlooking the beautiful countryside of Brittany in Northern France.
+In 2015, he left the United States and moved across the Atlantic, to a property overlooking the beautiful countryside of Brittany in Northern France.